netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>sourcePorts</b></td>
         <td>int or string</td>
         <td>
-          SourcePorts defines the source ports to filter flows by.
+          `sourcePorts` defines the source ports to filter flows by.
 To filter a single port, set a single port as an integer value.
-For example sourcePorts: 80.
+For example: `sourcePorts: 80`.
 To filter a range of ports, use a "start-end" range, string format.
-For example sourcePorts: "80-100".<br/>
+For example: `sourcePorts: "80-100"`.<br/>
         </td>
         <td>false</td>
       </tr></tbody>